skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** A build system invokes the compiler for all the files in your project, it downloads and installs the third-party libraries in which your project depends, and so forth.

-**Our Choice.** Gradle is one of the most popular and widely used build systems for Java, though this space is crowded and fractured.
+**Why Did We Choose It?** Gradle is one of the most popular and widely used build systems for Java, though this space is crowded and fractured.
 Gradle is relatively easy to use, for example, its configuration files are simpler than the XML-based ones in [Maven](https://maven.apache.org), which is another popular build system for Java.
 Gradle is also the build system used by default in Android projects.

 **Where Do I Get It?** The [IDE](#integrated-development-environmentide-intellijidea) gets it for you.